sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ---

 ## Chapter 6.
-Distinctiveness of Nablla and the Attribute-Driven Control Model
+Distinctiveness of Sercrod and the Attribute-Driven Control Model

-This chapter explains where the Nablla type model is distinctive, not in terms of rendering tricks, but in terms of its descriptive and control structure.
+This chapter explains where the Sercrod type model is distinctive, not in terms of rendering tricks, but in terms of its descriptive and control structure.

 ### 6.1 A UI description system that treats attributes as primary

-Nablla provides a structured system for describing UI logic via HTML attributes:
+Sercrod provides a structured system for describing UI logic via HTML attributes:

 - **Conditional branches**: `*if`, `*elseif`, `*else`
 - **Iteration**: `*for`